-Compliance and Other Matters
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of the County's compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Purpose of this Report
+Purpose of This Report

-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the County's internal control or on compliance relating to the District.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control and compliance relating to the District.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the County's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.